tolitius/mount/README.md

   (tn/refresh :after 'dev/go))
 ```

-the `(reset)` is then used in REPL to restart / relaod application state without the need to restart the REPL itself.
+the `(reset)` is then used in REPL to restart / reload application state without the need to restart the REPL itself.

 ## Start and Stop Order

 Since dependencies are "injected" by `require`ing on the namespace level, `mount` **trusts the Clojure compiler** to
 maintain the start and stop order for all the `defstates`.

 The "start" order is then recorded and replayed on each `(reset)`.